Malcolm Roach: New Orleans Saints

 Roach was signed by the New Orleans Saints as an undrafted free agent on April 27, 2020.
 He made the team out of training camp.
-Roach made his NFL debut on September 13, 2020 in the season opener against the Tampa Bay Buccaneers.
+Roach made his NFL debut on September 13, in the season opener against the Tampa Bay Buccaneers.

 On November 20, 2021, Roach was placed on injured reserve.
 He was released on December 7 and re-signed to the practice squad.
-He signed a reserve/future contract with the Saints on January 12, 2022.
+Roach signed a reserve/future contract with the Saints on January 12, 2022.

 On September 1, 2022, Roach was placed on injured reserve.
 He was activated on October 8.
 He did not receive a qualifying offer following the season and became a free agent on March 15, 2023.

 Roach re-signed with the Saints on March 22, 2023.
 He was placed on injured reserve on December 6.